Kevin Newman Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (5.60).
+- The White Sox have a 5.55 team ERA that ranks 28th across all league pitching staffs.

-- Lynn (0-4 with a 7.16 ERA and 42 strikeouts in 32 2/3 innings pitched) makes the start for the White Sox, his seventh of the season.
+- Clevinger gets the start for the White Sox, his seventh of the season.
+He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.

-- The righty last pitched on Saturday against the Tampa Bay Rays, when he went 6 1/3 innings, allowing four earned runs while giving up three hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw five innings, allowing two earned runs while giving up seven hits.

+- In six games this season, the 32-year-old has put up an ERA of 4.60, with 8 strikeouts per nine innings.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.